 Chip Makers Strut Their Stuff at ISSCC

-Chip geeks and semiconductor mavens from around the world are converging on San Francisco this week to show off their latest innovations at the annual IEEE's International Solid State Circuits Conference.
-This is one of the two annual events where a lot of advances in chip design are first revealed to the world--the other being the Hot Chips conference hosted in the summer.
-At this week's event, Intel, IBM, Advanced Micro Devices, Sun Microsystems, and PA Semi are showing off future server microprocessors.
+Chip geeks and semiconductor mavens from around the world converged on San Francisco last week to show off their latest innovations at the annual IEEE’s International Solid State Circuits Conference.
+This is one of the two annual events where a lot of advances in chip design are first revealed to the world–the other being the Hot Chips conference hosted in the summer.
+At last week’s event, Intel, IBM, Advanced Micro Devices, Sun Microsystems, and PA Semi showed off future server microprocessors.

 As previously reported, the Power6 chip includes VMX vector co-processors for each core and a new decimal floating point unit that does “money math” instead of the normal base 2 math done by processors.
 This is the first time anyone has put a decimal FP unit into a production chip, and given the commercial nature of the System p and System i product lines, this is not surprising.
 (It would also not be surprising to see the decimal FP unit as well as VMX co-processors appear in future processors for IBM’s System z family of mainframes.)
 Each Power6 core will have its own dedicated 2 MB L2 cache and a shared 32 MB L3 cache for each chip (which has two cores).

-AMD will be sandwiched in between the Intel RISC and Merom chip presentations, and will reveal some more details on its future quad-core "Barcelona" Rev F Opteron processors.
+AMD was sandwiched in between the Intel RISC and Merom chip presentations, and revealed some more details on its future quad-core “Barcelona” Rev F Opteron processors.
 AMD put out some of the specs on the Barcelona chips a few weeks ago, boasting about the true quad-core nature of its design, which includes a revamped Opteron core with faster math processing and what it says will be better support for virtualized environments.

 The new Rev F design also splits up the other connectivity circuits on the chip (called a northbridge) that link processor cores to the on-chip main memory controller.
 So even if a chip has a workload that requires a lot of CPU but little memory, the memory subsystem can be stepped down to an idle state.
 Or, conversely, if a workload is memory or I/O intensive but is not doing a lot of calculation, then the CPU cores can be idled.
 The memory controller accounts for around 10 watts of the 95 watts in a standard Opteron part.